Harry and Meghan sign Netflix deal to produce shows

 “As new parents, making inspirational family programming is also important to us.”

-The news comes just over five months after the couple formally ended their royal duties and sought financial independence.
+The news comes just over five months after the Duke and Duchess of Sussex formally ended their royal duties and sought financial independence.

 Their partnership with Netflix will give them “unprecedented reach” to “help us share impactful content that unlocks action”, the pair said.